Building values based rope community

 *Only open to students who have completed modules 1 and 2, or equivalent private lessons.

-This portion of the program consists of ongoing, open-ended continuing education for all members of our community who have completed our foundational curriculum.
-We'll cover more advanced suspension work, ties and techniques we didn't have time for in the core modules, present our interpretation of other styles beyond what was covered in the core modules, and use alternative class formats.
+Ongoing, open-ended continuing education for all members of our community who have completed our foundational curriculum.
+We'll cover more advanced suspension work, ties and techniques beyond the scope of the core modules, present our interpretation of other styles beyond what was covered in the core modules, and use alternative class formats.

 *only open to students who have completed modules 1-3